stungeye/Full-Stack-Notes/docs/06-rails-tips-and-tricks/07-session-and-life-cycle.md

 ## Before Filters to Autoload From the Database

-At times, your controllers will have groups of actions that all require the same data.
+Use a `before_action` when your controllers have groups of actions that all require the same data.

 For example, controllers generated using the `rails scaffold` command have member actions (`show`, `edit`, `update` & `destroy`) that all need to fetch an ActiveRecord object by id.